Improving Code Autocompletion with Transfer Learning: Introduction

-On the other hand, a huge corpus of open-source code commits written by millions of developers and spanning all major programming languages is available on GitHub.
+Consider the various stages of code that could be leveraged for autocompletion model training.
+Figure \ref{fig:code-cycle} shows the different code datasets.
+First, we have code as it appears in the IDE$\textendash$snapshots of code taken from real-time code authoring.
+Branching from there, two events that create additional datasets are autocompletion and commit upload.
+The former is when a developer accepts an autocompletion suggestion in the IDE.
+The selection, list of suggestions, and surrounding context are logged.
+The latter is when a commit is uploaded to version control.
+The commit contains a snapshot of each of the impacted files.
 There is an intuitive relationship between code commits and developers' IDE activity since a commit is the first code artifact that a developer will produce after code authoring.
 Can knowledge from these commits transfer to modeling code authoring behaviors?

 Another potential cause for insufficient labeled data is a non-uniform programming language usage distribution.
 While there are undeniably shared concepts and constructs across programming languages, there are often major differences in syntax, programming style, and language constructs.
 Additionally, language-specific differences in IDE tools may impact programmers' autocompletion behaviors.
 At Facebook, we have a large developer activity dataset in the Hack programming language containing millions of real-world autocompletion examples.
-But there is also a long tail of less frequently used languages such as OCaml.
+But there is also a long tail of less frequently used languages such as Rust.
 These languages lack enough labeled data for robust model training, but they are still used by a sufficient developer population to warrant autocompletion support.
 Can knowledge from the more popular languages transfer to others where labeled data is insufficient?